orkes-io/docs/docs/codelab/orderfulfillment3.md

 In part 1 of this codelab, we created our first workflow and task - all built to run the ```widget_shipping``` worker that Bob gave you on your first day.

-In part 2, we got the worker (the microservice) up and running, and connected the application with our remote Conductor server.
+In part 2, we got the worker (the microservice) up and running and connected the application with our remote Conductor server.

-In part 3, we'll actually run the worker, and see Conductor in action!
+In part 3, we'll actually run the worker and see Conductor in action!

 Let's get started by running the workflow!